JLHOLM/Jigsaw/README.md

 In this dataset, we can see that Bob Dylan and Robert Dylan are the same person.
 Furthermore, we can see that not _all_ data is required for us to come to that deduction.
 Visually we can conclude that the two are the same, but it's much more difficult for a computer to do the same.

-This is a classic example of data matching.
-Data matching refers to the process of identifying when two entities are the same entity, such as whether or not two tuples (Bob Dylan, California, 1941/05/24) and (Bob Dilon, CA, 1941/05/24) refer to the same real-world identity.
+This is a classic example of data linkage.
+Data linkage refers to the process of identifying when two entities are the same entity, such as whether or not two tuples (Bob Dylan, California, 1941/05/24) and (Bob Dilon, CA, 1941/05/24) refer to the same real-world identity.
 This problem is also referred to as record linkage, entity matching, deduplication, etc.

 #### String Metric Algorithms
 - **Jaccard Similarity**